‘Great fitness’: Sabalenka says ‘Battle of the Sexes’ match paid off

 “I think we brought so many eyes on tennis.
 It wasn’t about proving something to anyone, it was about showing that tennis can be really huge.”

-Sabalenka will now play either Jelena Ostapenko or Sorana Cirstea in the third round and remains on track to meet Madison Keys in the quarter-finals in a rematch of last year’s Australian Open final, won by the American.
+Sabalenka will now play either Jelena Ostapenko or Sorana Cirstea in the third round and remains on track to meet Madison Keys in the quarterfinals in a rematch of last year’s Australian Open final, won by the American.